Pyramis: The Decade of Exports Orientation: 1979–1988

 By now, Pyramis was already the market leader of stainless steel cookware and sinks in Greece.
 A strategic decision was made to export goods to the international marketplace, focusing on Europe in the main, and this derived immediate success with exponential growth.

 The Decade of International Sales Growth: 1989–1998

 By the 4th decade of the business, sales for Pyramis products had doubled because of the International export market.
 In order to facilitate the increased demand, the company installed a new production line for monoblock sinks.

 The Decade of Accomplishments: 1999–2008

 The 5th decade has encompassed the decade of accomplishments.
 During this period the company began building the Pyramis brand as opposed to offering own label products and has since concentrated its market in the premium goods sector.
 From the 1999 establishment of its first subsidiary in Poland, today 70% of the company’s annual turnover is achieved from exports.
 Pyramis now has an efficient export sales network in more than 50 countries worldwide, and eight commercial subsidiaries in Europe and the Middle East.

+Acquisition of parts of PITSOS assets

+Pyramis started production of electric appliances in a new factory near Athens, in December 2022, after acquiring parts of the infrastructure, as well as technology (and through hiring of former personnel) of the historic Pitsos appliances manufacturer, following the latter's shutdown of Greek production in 2021.